 The NCPI has two parts.
-Part A is to be completed by national authorities; Part B is to be completed by civil society and other nongovernmental partners involved in the national AIDS response.
-For interim reporting years, only a subset of questions from Part A are included in the Interim NCPI.
+Part A is to be completed by national authorities, and Part B is to be completed by civil society and other nongovernmental partners involved in the national AIDS response.

-The questions in the Interim NCPI are structured around the 10 Fast-Track commitments and expanded targets to end AIDS by 2030.13
+The questions in both Parts A and B are structured around the 10 Fast-Track commitments and expanded targets to end AIDS by 2030.